 Eventually, dark, oval parr marks develop along its flank as it reaches the final freshwater stage.
 This is when the fry becomes a parr.
 During the spring the increasing day length triggers a physiological change to allow the fish to survive in salt water.
 The parr loses its parr-marks and starts swimming with the current.
 This change is known as smoltification, and at this point the salmon can be transferred to seawater to grow.

 At smoltation, our salmon are moved to be stocked in either one of two seawater sites — Ardmair Seawater Site in even years, Corry Seawater Site in odd years.
 Alternating the sites provides a fallow period, allowing natural recovery and regeneration of the site and preserving the environment.

 Growth in Sea Water

 Our salmon spend the rest of their time at our Ardessie Seawater Site.
 This is our grow-out site where, once the fish have been graded, the smaller fish are moved to grow to selling weight.

 Our salmon are hand-fed a responsibly-sourced diet and a high-quality, sustainable fishmeal, developed specifically for Wester Ross.
 The fishmeal is made from offcuts of the filleting process of fish bound for human consumption originating from the North-east Atlantic only.

 The welfare of our salmon is critical.
 That is why each of our salmon is entirely hand reared.

-Careful, humane harvesting methods in accordance with RSPCA Freedom Foods guidelines avoid stress to the fish and ensure the best quality salmon.
+Careful, humane harvesting methods in accordance with RSPCA Assured guidelines avoid stress to the fish and ensure the best quality salmon.

 Our processing facility is in Dingwall, where our salmon are cleaned and filleted by hand to customer specifications.
 Despatch from the processing plant is within 24 hours of harvest.